markalexander/imbalanced/README.md

 # Imbalanced

-A Python package for learning from imbalanced data with Pytorch
+A Python package for learning from imbalanced data.

 **N.B. this is WIP and not yet suitable for general use.**